alessandra3747/MRI_Brain_Scan_Analysis/README.md

 This full-stack project provides a complete solution for analyzing MRI brain scans related to Alzheimer’s disease.
 It integrates:

 - 🧮 A **Python pipeline** for feature extraction from MRI images
 - 🚀 A **FastAPI backend** for real-time predictions
 - 🌐 A **React frontend** for user interaction
 - 📊 A **Power BI dashboard** for data storytelling and insights

 ---

 ## 📌 Project Overview

 This solution was built using multiclass MRI datasets labeled as:
 - `NonDemented`
 - `VeryMildDemented`
 - `MildDemented`
 - `ModerateDemented`

 Key components of the project:

 - Raw `.zip` image datasets are processed directly in Python
 - Extracted image features include:
   - Mean pixel intensity
   - Standard deviation
   - Shannon entropy
   - Edge density (Sobel filter)
   - Center brightness
 - Features are saved into a clean, labeled `.csv` file
-- A rule-based classifier simulates diagnostic logic
+- A **machine learning model** performs diagnostic classification (in case it is not loaded, a simple rule-based classifier simulates diagnostic logic)
 - Power BI dashboard allows for deep visual exploration
 - FastAPI backend processes new scans for classification
 - Frontend enables uploads and live prediction